UniqueLogic/onlyfans-downloader/README.md

 # Free Onlyfans Media Downloader

-Use the [OnlyFans Downloader](https://onlyfansdownloader.co/) to effortlessly save photos and videos from your [OnlyFans](https://onlyfans.com) account.
+Use the [Anyloader](https://anyloader.com/) to effortlessly save photos and videos from your [OnlyFans](https://onlyfans.com) account.
 This tool allows hassle-free bulk downloads of media from OnlyFans posts, profiles, and chats with just one click.

 ## Features
 ### Save media from OnlyFans Posts